 Light to medium-bodied and dry with splashes of cherry and raspberry.
 The bright acidity of a drier Rosé makes it perfect for a mild yet flavourful cheese.

 If you’re drinking a dry Rosé, the wine’s crisp acidity pairs perfectly with nutty goat cheese.

 Dry Rosé is a dry pink wine and light to medium-bodied.
 The hints of cherry and raspberry in the wine bring brightness and acidity into the pairing with these mild yet flavourful cheese options

 Grenache is one of the top varieties used in popular Provence Rosé blend.

-You’ll also find it used in Northern Spain where it’s called Garnacha Rosado.
+You’ll also find it used in Northern Spain, where it’s called Garnacha Rosado.

-Grenache is a dry rosé with fruity and floral aroma.
+Grenache is a dry rosé with a fruity and floral aroma.
 Its flavour is tenderly cherry, with little acidity and tannin.
 The wine goes well with British Cheddar and Red Leicester, as well as blue cheeses.

-A semi-soft cheese like Havarti is the ultimate pairing for Grenache, a fruity Rosé from a warm climate region.
+A semi-soft cheese like Havarti is the ultimate pairing for Grenache, a fruity Rosé from a warm-climate region.